OliverKrr/gtest-runner/FEATURES.md

 ## Open in IDE

-- Double clicking any failure will automatically open the file in your IDE (or whichever program is associated with the file extension).
+- Double-clicking any failure will automatically open the file in your IDE (or whichever program is associated with the file extension).
 It will also copy the line number of the failure to the clipboard.
 In almost every editor, you can then quickly jump to the failure location with the shortcut `Ctrl-G, Ctrl-V, ENTER`.

 ## Full GTest error message